rajksd01/learningDSA/README.md

 # learningDSA
-Starting to learn dsa.
+Starting to learn DSA.
-These are the code files of the questions i have been solving with respect to dsa.
+These are the code files of the questions I have been solving in DSA.